The Royal Society of Tasmania

 The Peter Smith Medal is awarded biennially to an outstanding early career researcher in any field.
 The recipient will receive a medal and deliver “The Peter Smith Lecture” to the Society.
 To be eligible for nomination, the research and/or works must be largely carried out in Tasmania or under the aegis of a Tasmania-based organisation and within the Society’s purview.

-For the purpose of the medal, “early career” means within the first seven years, or seven equivalent-full-time years since the award of a PhD, at the time of the nomination deadline.
+For the purpose of the medal, “early career” means between three and a maximum of eight years or eight equivalent full-time years since the award of a PhD, at the time of the nomination deadline.
 More details here.

 Royal Society of Tasmania Annual Doctoral (PhD) Award